FOR A LIMITED TIME: YOUR IMPACT IS DOUBLED!

 You can also take a stand against animal cruelty by replacing foie gras and other animal products with plant-based foods.
 Rediscover your love for food with the help of Love Veg, a free resource for everything plant-based.

-PROTECT FAMILIES
+PROTECT DUCKS

 Even before hatching from their eggs, ducklings communicate with their close‑knit families.